kulshekhar/ts-jest/README.md

 You might want to use ES6 default imports, which will allow you to write things like `import React from 'react';`

-In that case you can add the following to your `.tsconfig`
+In that case you can add the following to your `tsconfig`
 ```json
         "allowSyntheticDefaultImports": true
 ```